 Partial truckloads are also exempt from some of the costly requirements that impact LTL and full truckload shipments.
 Freight class is not required as it is with LTL, and common fees and charges like minimum density that apply to full truckloads typically aren’t required.
 Furthermore, this type of shipment also doesn’t usually stop at distribution terminals, increasing the percentage of on-time deliveries.

 While the growth in the CE sector is exciting, it does also present challenges with the new opportunities.
 Analyzing your transportation strategy is just one aspect where costs can be trimmed and new efficiencies can be gained.
-Barrett Distribution Centers, with experience and expertise in consumer electronics, e-commerce and retail fulfillment, can design and implement customized supply chain solutions that are right for any CE firm.
+Barrett Distribution Centers, with experience and expertise in consumer electronics fulfillment services, e-commerce and retail fulfillment, can design and implement customized supply chain solutions that are right for any CE firm.